saintmalik/SMEmailBrute/README.md

 # SMEmailBrute
-Python script for hacking gmail  using brute force attack

 This is a Simple Python Script which will help you to bruteforce Email Account Of Gmail, Yahoo etc.